obah2008/Active-directory-project/Troubleshooting.md

 Use sudo to run the command with administrative priviledges

 ## Issue 3:
-The splunk server address is not responding with a server timed out response.
+The Splunk server address is not responding, and the browser returns a server timed out error.

 ### Solution
 Solution